dan-v/ansible-ghost/README.md

 Replacing SSL private key
 * copy in your own ssl key to roles/blog/files/server.key
 * optionally if you want to be able to store the key encrypted: openssl cast5-cbc -e -in roles/blog/files/server.key -out roles/blog/files/server.key.cast5

-Ghost Backup
-* backup_ghost.sh is not integrated with playbook. i have this script running as a cronjob on home server for daily backups.
-* this creates two backups
-  * settings and blog data through web interface
-  * content folder over SSH connection
-* to run update variables in backup_ghost.sh and run script: ./backup_ghost.sh